Zendro-dev/Zendro-dev.github.io/setup_root.md

 ### Step 4: Define your data models

 Add your model definitions in JSON files to `./data_model_definitions` folder.

 If you want to learn more about how to define data models with Zendro, please check [this]({% link setup_data_scheme.md %}).

+Note: by default, indices would be generated for *internalId*.
+And it is recommended to add indices for attributes which are foreign keys.
+See the [json specs]({% link setup_data_scheme.md %}#json-specs) for more information.

 ### Step 5: Generate code and migrations